Exact solutions and conservation lawsof a one-dimensional PDE model for a blood vessel: Summary and features of the 1D model

 where $\beta>0$ is a constant, and $P_\ext$ is the external pressure caused by the tissue surrounding the blood vessel, which will be assumed to be constant.
-If there is no change in pressure across the vessel wall, then the blood vessel is assumed to have a constant area $A=A_0$.
+If there is no change in pressure across the vessel wall, then the blood vessel is assumed to have a constant area $A=A_0$, whereby $P(A_0)=P_\ext$ implies that $f(1)=0$.
+Physiologically, it is expected that the pressure change should be an increasing positive function of the area:

+for $A>0$.
+A variety of functional relations with these properties have been proposed in the literature, for example \cite{ForLamQua2003,VasSalSim,SaNi2019,GhiBerLeTor2020}: